Chart Color Schemes

 An assessment of population growth drivers in Molong reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Molong's population is estimated at around 2,758 as of Nov 2025.
-This reflects an increase of 163 people since the 2021 Census, which reported a population of 2,595.
-The change was inferred from AreaSearch's estimate of 2,612 residents in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 6.6 persons per square kilometer.
-Molong's growth rate exceeded the SA4 region's (3.1%) and SA3 area's, marking it as a growth leader in the region.
+As of February 2026, the estimated population of the suburb of Molong is around 2,759.
+This reflects a growth of 164 people since the 2021 Census, which recorded a population of 2,595.
+The increase was inferred from AreaSearch's estimate of 2,612 residents in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 28 validated new addresses since the Census date.
+This results in a population density ratio of 6.6 persons per square kilometer.
+Molong's growth rate of 6.3% since the 2021 Census exceeded both the SA4 region (3.2%) and the SA3 area, making it a growth leader in the region.
 Natural growth contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
-Future population dynamics anticipate above median growth, with Molong expected to increase by 383 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.8% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an above median growth for national regional areas, projecting the suburb's population to increase by 385 persons to 2041, reflecting a gain of 9.9% over the 17-year period.

 Frequently Asked Questions - Population